NextronSystems/thor-manual/usage/beforeyoubegin.rst

    Jan 10 09:33:11 unix THOR_UTIL: Info: Downloading from: https://update1.nextron-systems.com/[...]
    Jan 10 09:33:11 unix THOR_UTIL: Info: already up-to-date

-It is **important** that you update THOR after you have downloaded it from the customer portal, since the packages do not contain the newest signature files.
-(caused by internal integrity checks)
+We strongly recommend updating THOR before running it for the first time, because the downloaded package or the included signatures may already be out of date.

 .. note::
    The upgrade requires a valid license for the host that performs the update.
-   If you don't want to use a license for that host, ask us for a ``silent license``, which can be used for all kinds of testing purposes and also allows to update THOR and its signatures.
+If you do not want to use a regular license on that host, ask us for a ``silent license``.
+It can be used for testing purposes and also allows THOR and signature updates.

 Define an Antivirus / EDR Exclusion
 -----------------------------------

-Since THOR accesses different process memories and probes for malicious Mutex, Named Pipes and Event values, it is recommended to exclude THOR from Antivirus / EDR scanning.
+Because THOR accesses process memory and probes for suspicious mutexes, named pipes, and event values, we recommend excluding THOR from antivirus and EDR scanning.

-The Antivirus exclusion could also lead to a significant runtime reduction, since access to processes memory and files will not get intercepted anymore.
+Adding such exclusions can also significantly reduce runtime, because access to process memory and files is no longer intercepted.

 .. note::
-   We have seen massive runtime changes with Windows Defender since April 2021 (+50-100%).
+   We have seen major runtime increases with Windows Defender since April 2021 (+50-100%).
+When using Windows Defender, we strongly recommend excluding THOR from scanning.
-   It is highly recommended to exclude THOR from scanning when using Windows Defender.

-The quickest way to add an exclusion on a single system is with the following command (change the path in ``-ExclusionProcess`` accordingly).
+The quickest way to add an exclusion on a single system is to use the following command.
+Adjust the path in ``-ExclusionProcess`` as needed.

 Windows command line: